lissi-id/lissi-connect-nodejs-sample/integration-guide.md

 > This module will be deprecated in the future in favour of module UUID.
 Most of the functionality of this module is already included in UUID since version 8.3.0, so most of the functions of this module have already been marked as deprecated.

-The claims must follow the Credential definition template related to credentialDefinitionId.
+The claims must follow the credential definition template identified by the `credentialDefinitionId`.

     const issuanceSession = {
       subjectIdentifier : userId,